 We hold regular volunteer evenings so you can get to know other volunteers, swap experiences and learn new skills and knowledge.

 If you would like to volunteer, please contact Charles Marriott, Patient Activities Coordinator or call him on 01428 647645.

 Following an informal visit, we will invite you to complete an application form and provide details for two referees.
-You may be invited to attend an interview.
+You may also be invited to attend an interview.